-Adobe, the Adobe logo, Acrobat, the Adobe PDF logo, Classroom in a Book, Creative Suite, Dreamweaver, Flash, Illustrator, InDesign, Lightroom, Photoshop, and PostScript are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.
+Adobe, the Adobe logo, Acrobat, Adobe Reader, the Adobe PDF logo, Classroom in a Book, Illustrator, InDesign, Photoshop, PostScript, and Reader are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.

-Apple, Mac OS, Macintosh, QuickTime, and Safari are trademarks of Apple, registered in the U.S. and other countries.
+Apple, Mac OS, Macintosh, and Safari are trademarks of Apple, registered in the U.S. and other countries.
 Microsoft, Windows, and Internet Explorer are either registered trademarks or trademarks of Microsoft Corporation in the U.S. and/or other countries.
-Autodesk, Google Earth, and all other trademarks are the property of their respective owners.
+All other trademarks are the property of their respective owners.